CarlKenner/planetcrafter-mods/src/tools/tpc/readme.md

 * Open `tpc.cfg` in wordpad, then add the following line:
   * `game_dir = <path\to\Steam>\steamapps\common\The Planet Crafter`
   * Replace `<path\to\Steam>` with the path to your local Steam install, probably `C:\Program Files (x86)\Steam`.
+  * If you skip this step, `tpc` will attempt to discover the game's directory by looking it up in your local Steam library.
 * Create a batch file, or add `planetcrafter-mods/src/tools/tpc/bin/Debug/net6.0` to your `PATH`.
 * Yeah...
 Anyway, here's a batch file.
 ```